bourriquet/imperial_msc_computing/prolog/listpractice/README.md

 # listpractice

 Past exam (?) found for Prolog list manipulation, used as preparation for the Prolog component of _550 Integrated Programming Laboratory_.

-All predicates tested using SICStus 4.3.2.
+All predicates tested using _SICStus 4.3.2_.

 ### i) remove_item(E, L, NewL).